-You will likely find solutions to most exercises online.
+You will find the solutions to all exercises online here in the solutions folders for each part.
 However, I strongly encourage you to work on these exercises independently without searching explicitly for the exact answers to the exercises.
 Understanding someone else's solution is very different from developing your own.
 Use the lecture notes and try to solve the exercises on your own.
 This approach will significantly enhance your learning and problem-solving skills.